-4.1.2.1 Active Transportation
+3.1.2.1 Active Transportation

 Car pollution contributes significantly to climate change.
-Cars release carbon dioxide, which is the largest source of greenhouse gas emissions.
+Cars release carbon dioxide, which is one of the largest source of greenhouse gas emissions.
 The creation of an efficient active transportation network that encourages residents to travel by means other than the automobile contributes to the reduction of greenhouse gas emissions and therefore helps improve air quality.

 Active transportation refers to transit, bicycle and walking facilities and is fundamental in creating sustainable and green communities.
-Reducing dependence on personal vehicles within the Soper Springs community will encourage walking and cycling and improve overall health for the residents and community.
-A successful active transportation network is facilitated by a mix of uses located within nodes within walking distances that are connected by sidewalks, bicycle paths, trails and transit.
+Reducing dependence on personal vehicles within the Soper Springs community will be done by creating a network that encourages walking and cycling and improve overall health for the residents and community.
+A successful active transportation network is facilitated by a mix of uses and destinations within walking distances that are connected by sidewalks, bicycle paths, trails and transit.
 Short block lengths that connect to the active transportation network will strongly encourage residents to choose alternative transportation methods, particularly for short trips.
 Finally, providing for a comfortable environment that includes street trees, sidewalks on both sides of the street and connect to destinations will further encourage the use of active transportation.